Samyaktg/Dementia_prediction_Model/README.md

 ### Dataset
 we used the dementia_patients_health_data.csv from Kaggle.
 This dataset consists of multiple features which are used for predictions.
 From this, we chose the features relating to Behavioural data.
+It had 23 unique and measured data points from various medical tests and surveys.

 ### Model
 We used CatBoost Classifier since we were dealing with a lot of categorical variables, alternatively, we could have used encoding but it would have been a lengthy process, we scaled our data and imputed it using simple imputer and built our pipeline using functions and for loops.
 Finally, we used stratified folds to increase model accuracy and conducted SHAP analysis to check for impact of features.